Does Breast Size Matter?

 Explaining Breast Storage Capacity and Insufficient Glandular Tissue

 Breasts come in all shapes and sizes.
-Regardless of size, with the right information and support, most nursing parents are able to produce a full milk supply.
+Regardless of size, with the right information and support, most mothers are able to produce a full milk supply.
 So, does size matter when it comes to milk production?

 Breasts consist of: